gvanboven/SemanticRoleLabelling/README.md

 | NOUN | aux   | VBZ      |
 | ADJ  | ccomp | NN       |

-* For the machine learning method we provide two options, both of which use SVM to train the classifier.
-The first is without word-embeddings, where we only include the features extracted above and a linear kerne.
-The second uses word-embeddings to represent tokens, combined with other sparse features(extracted above) and a gaussian kernel.
+* For the machine learning method we provide two options, both of which use a Support Vector Machine (SVM) to train the classifier.
+The first is without word-embeddings, where we only include the features extracted above, and use a linear kernel.
+The second uses word-embeddings to represent tokens, combined with other the sparse features(extracted above) and a gaussian kernel.

 #### Results
-* For the evaluation of the rule based method a classification report is used with the recall, precision and f-score for each label, as well as their averages.
-It is observed that the f-score of the predicate class is 0.2 points less than that of the major class since the rules we define do not account for all the predicates in the dataset.
-If we included more rules, then the recall of the minor class would probably be better but the precision would drop, since it the feature overlap between the two classes would be too high.
+* For the evaluation of the rule based method a classification report is used with the recall, precision and F-score for each label, as well as their averages.
+It is observed that the F-score of the predicate class is 0.2 points lower than that of the non-predicate class.
+This makes sense, since the rules we define do not account for all the predicates in the dataset.
+If we included more rules, then the recall of the minor class would probably be better but the precision would drop, since the feature overlap between the two classes would be higher.
 The evaluation table is found below:

               precision    recall  f1-score   support